MicrosoftDocs/mixed-reality/mixed-reality-docs/qr-code-tracking.md

 </table>

 ## Enabling and disabling QR code tracking for your headset
+Note: This section is only valid for [Windows 10 October 2018 Update (also known as RS5)](release-notes-october-2018.md).
+From 19h1 builds onwards you will not have to do this.
 Whether you're developing a mixed reality app that will leverage QR code tracking, or you're a customer of one of these apps, you'll need to manually turn on QR code tracking in your headset's driver.

 In order to **turn on QR code tracking** for your immersive (VR) headset: